brisbanemakerspace/bms-wiki/bylaws/meetings.md

 * All items that require a vote (including a vote by consensus)

 ## Regular meeting time
-The organisation should host the regular general meeting on the first and third Monday of each month at 8pm but may hold additional meetings as deemed necessary.
+The organisation should host a regular general meeting on the first and third Monday of each month at 8pm.
+However, additional meetings may be held, or regular meetings may be skipped/moved as deemed necessary due to operational requirements like holidays etc.

+## Motions that change policy
+Motions that change or create policy must present the exact wording that is proposed in writing and with enough noticed as defined above.

+Minor alterations that are suggested during a meeting to form consensus may be

+## Motions that incur costs